zedlopez/ifm/Writing with Inform.md

 	The lantern has a brightness called the flame strength.
 The flame strength of the lantern is blazing.

 This works very nicely.
-The "flame strength" property is now only allowed to have one of four values we allowed: guttering light, weak light, radiant light or blazing light.
+The `flame strength` property is now only allowed to have one of four values we allowed: `guttering light`, `weak light`, `radiant light` or `blazing light`.
 So we have succeeded in recording our measurement.

-But it seems artificial to call the brightness of the lantern "flame strength", when we could instead simply call it "brightness".
+But it seems artificial to call the brightness of the lantern `flame strength`, when we could instead simply call it `brightness`.
 Much simpler to write:

 	The lantern has a brightness.
 The lantern is blazing.

-Now "brightness" is the name of both the property and the kind of value.
-What's particularly nice is that we can now use the names of the possible brightnesses – "weak", "blazing" and so on – as adjectives.
-Inform knows that "The lantern is blazing" must be talking about the brightness property, because "blazing" is a brightness.
+Now `brightness` is the name of _both_ the property _and_ the kind of value.
+What's particularly nice is that we can now use the names of the possible brightnesses – `weak`, `blazing` and so on – as adjectives.
+Inform knows that `The lantern is blazing.` must be talking about the `brightness` property, because `blazing` is a `brightness`.

 Now we can improve our dead ends: